 On August 1, 1944, Anne made her last entry in her diary.
 Three days later, 25 months of seclusion ended with the arrival of the Nazi Gestapo.
 Anne and the others had been given away by an unknown informer, and they were arrested along with two of the Christians who had helped shelter them.

 They were sent to a concentration camp in Holland, and in September Anne and most of the others were shipped to the Auschwitz death camp in Poland.
 In the fall of 1944, with the Soviet liberation of Poland underway, Anne was moved with her sister Margot to the Bergen-Belsen concentration camp in Germany.
 Suffering under the deplorable conditions of the camp, the two sisters caught typhus and died in February 1945.
 The camp was liberated by the British less than two months later.

-Otto Frank was the only one of the 10 to survive the Nazi death camps.
-After the war, he returned to Amsterdam via Russia, and was reunited with Miep Gies, one of his former employees who had helped shelter him.
+After the war, Otto returned to Amsterdam via Russia and was reunited with Miep Gies, one of his former employees who had helped shelter him.
 She handed him Anne’s diary, which she had found undisturbed after the Nazi raid.

 In 1947, Anne’s diary was published by Otto in its original Dutch.
 An instant best-seller and eventually translated into more than 70 languages, The Diary of Anne Frank has served as a literary testament to the nearly six million Jews, including Anne herself, who were silenced in the Holocaust.

 The Frank family’s hideaway at Prinsengracht 263 in Amsterdam opened as a museum in 1960.
 A new English translation of Anne’s diary in 1995 restored material that had been edited out of the original version, making the work nearly a third longer.